SarinDPatel/CS2043_GroupProject/README.md

     1. launch MySQLWorkbench

-    2. have the database already created.
+    2. have the database and tables already created.

     3. click connection on the top banner.

-    4. click connect to a database
+    4. click connect to a database.

-    5. enter the password that was use within the code for password i have it set to my current password
+    5. enter the password that was use within the code for password i have it set to my current password.

     6. wait for it to close on you, then you should be connected.